open-automaton/automaton-mocha-test/README.md

 Moka
 ====
-A mocha test runner with additional functionality designed for native esmodule development across many environments using a single test suite and no boilerplate.
+A mocha test runner with browsers baked in, designed for native esmodule development across many environments using a common test suite and no boilerplate.
 It supports standard execution, executing a full suite in a remote (browser) environment, executing individual tests in the browser or scraper scripts to validate the final state of your HTML.
-Most importantly it builds the import map for you, by scanning the dependency tree.
+Most importantly it builds the import map for you, by scanning the dependency tree so you just run your suite the same way you do locally.

 Best coupled with [environment-safe modules](https://github.com/environment-safe).